elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * **size()** - O(1)

 ### Lists

 A list is a collection of items where each item holds a relative position with respect to others.

+In Python there is the built-in **array based list** which is written as comma-delimited values surrounded by square brackets.

 ## Recursion